Applications of the close-limit approximation: horizonless compact objects and scalar fields: Introduction

 These models are built in the framework of GR, and rely on the hypothesis that all compact objects in the Universe (with masses $\gtrsim(2.5-3)\,M_\odot$) are BHs.
 To test GR and the BH hypothesis beyond null or biased tests~\cite{Yunes:2009ke}, one needs to develop models of the inspiral, merger and ringdown which do not assume GR and do not assume that the compact objects are BHs.
 In particular, to test GR and the BH hypothesis in the strong-field regime we need to extend the models of the merger phase.
 However, the extension of NR to modified gravity theories and to ECOs is not an easy task, since they require a well-posed and well-behaved formulation of the time-evolution problem~\cite{Delsate:2014hba,Papallo:2017qvl,Ripley:2019irj,Kovacs:2020ywu,Witek:2020uzz,East:2020hgw}.

-A possible way to circumvent the above problem is to use an alternative approach, in particular the close-limit approximation (CLAP)~\cite{Price:1994pm,Abrahams:1995wd,Nicasio:1998aj,Khanna:1999mh,Gleiser:1996yc,Gleiser:1998rw,Sopuerta:2006wj,LeTiec:2009yf}.
-In this approach, the slice of spacetime describing the last stages of the merger is described using standard initial data of NR simulations.
-This metric turns out to be a small deformation of the stationary spacetime of the final BH, and can then be studied using perturbation theory; the perturbation parameter, in this case, is the separation between the two BHs.
+A possible way to circumvent the above problem is to use an alternative approach, such as the close-limit approximation (CLAP)~\cite{Price:1994pm,Abrahams:1995wd,Nicasio:1998aj,Khanna:1999mh,Gleiser:1996yc,Gleiser:1998rw,Allen:1999rg,Sopuerta:2006wj,LeTiec:2009yf}.
+In this approach, the slice of spacetime describing a late stage of the merger is computed solving the appropriate constraints of the field equations, as is commonly done to find the initial data for NR simulations.
+These initial data, if the two bodies are close enough, can be interpreted as a deformation of the stationary spacetime describing the final BH.
+Therefore, the subsequent evolution of this geometry can be studied using perturbation theory: the perturbation parameter, in this case, is the separation between the two BHs.
 Thus, we do not need NR to evolve these initial data: it is sufficient to solve the perturbation equations (e.g. the Zerilli equation) to obtain the GWs emission from the merger and ringdown stages.
+Additionally, a recent method called the ``Backwards One-Body (BOB) method''\til\cite{McWilliams:2018ztb} assumes as well the end state of a binary coalescence to compute waveforms emitted by coalescing binaries; in this context, the dynamics of light rays around the final perturbed BH is the key to compute the full GW signal.

 Since the CLAP showed a remarkable agreement with NR simulations~\cite{Anninos:1993zj,Anninos:1998wt}, its extension beyond GR and beyond the BH hypothesis could be a valuable tool to model the merger stages of compact binary coalescence in an extended framework.